KaterinaWalter/javadocs/docs/unit1/notes109.md

 ## Methods and Procedural Abstraction

 Up until now, all of our code has been written as statements in the `main` method, but complex programs are made up of many **methods**.
+We divide a program into methods to organize the code and avoid repetition.

 <html>
     <dl>